1412kauti/JavaFX-GUI-Event-Management-System/README.md

 The *start()* method takes a single parameter of the type **Stage** .
 The stage is where all the visual parts of the JavaFX application are displayed.
 The Stage object is created by default by the JavaFX runtime.

+In a New FXML File (which is named StartSceen.fxml in this case).
+The code follows a similar tone to HTML, wherein the scene is interpreted as an **AnchorPane** and all its contents are enclosed .

+Within the AnchorPane, 2 Buttons have been created for SignIn and Signup